How to use the Propagation tab

 Step 4: Use Manage Calibration Profiles carefully

-The next major section is Manage Calibration Profiles.
+The next section is Manage Calibration Profiles.

 This is where you can: